Kron4ek/Wine-Builds/README.md

 ## Compilation / Build environment / Security

 I use **create_ubuntu_chroots.sh** and **build_wine.sh** to compile my Wine builds, so you can use these scripts to compile the same Wine builds.
-The first script will create two Ubuntu chroots (32-bit and 64-bit) that are identical (but versions of libraries may differ) to my chroots that i use to compile my Wine builds, and the second script will compile Wine using the created chroots.
+The first script creates two Ubuntu chroots (32-bit and 64-bit) that are identical (but versions of the libraries may differ) to my chroots that i use to compile my Wine builds, and the second script compiles Wine builds using the created chroots.

 Both scripts use the official sources, you can check every URL in the scripts to be sure.
 And both scripts are pretty small, you can check the whole scripts to be sure that they don't do anything harmful.

-Keep in mind that **create_ubuntu_chroots.sh** creates chroots with the latest versions of libraries as they are regularly updated in the Ubuntu repos, so your chroots and my chroots may or may not be identical regarding libraries versions.
-The checksums of your Wine binaries may differ from the checksums of my Wine binaries because of that.
-However, if you'll create (or update) your chroots and compile your Wine build(s) within a few hours after i uploaded my Wine builds, then their checksums may be the same.
+Keep in mind that **create_ubuntu_chroots.sh** creates chroots that contain updated versions of the libraries as they are regularly updated in the Ubuntu repos, so your chroots and my chroots may not be identical in regard to the libraries versions.
+Because of this, the checksums of your Wine binaries may differ from the checksums of my Wine binaries.
+However, if you'll create (or update) your chroots and compile your Wine build(s) within a few hours after i have uploaded my Wine builds, then the checksums of their binaries may be the same.

 These scripts are a pretty convenient way to compile your own Wine builds if you don't trust my binaries or if you want to apply different patches.